 Gateway Science) or grade 6’s in the individual sciences (Biology, Chemistry and

 Physics).
-Students will also be expected to have a minimum of a grade 5 in both
+Students will also be expected to have a minimum of a grade 6 in GCSE Mathematics and grade 5 in GCSE English.

 Progression opportunities